pcdv/java-reselect/README.md

 There are `createCachedSelector` overloads taking 1 or 2 selectors.

 For an arbitrary number of selectors, the order of arguments is inverted compared to *Reselect* so we can benefit from varargs.
-Then only issue is that parameters need a cast, e.g.
+The only issue is that parameters need a cast, e.g.

 ```java